hamsa-ai/voice-agents-sdk/README.md

-# Hamsa Voice Agent Web SDK
+# Hamsa Voice Agents Web SDK

-Hamsa Voice Agent Web SDK is a JavaScript library for running voice agent from https://dashboard.tryhamsa.com.
-This SDK provides a seamless way to integrate voice interactions into your web applications.
+Hamsa Voice Agents Web SDK is a JavaScript library for integrating voice agents from https://dashboard.tryhamsa.com.
+This SDK provides a seamless way to incorporate voice interactions into your web applications.

 ## Installation

-You can install the SDK via npm:
+Install the SDK via npm:

 ```bash
 npm install hamsa-voice-agents
 ```

 ## Usage

-You should first import the package in your code
+First, import the package in your code:

 ```javascript
 import { HamsaVoiceAgent } from 'hamsa-voice-agents';
 ```

-After importing the package, you need to initialize it with your API_KEY.
-To get your first API_KEY visit https://dashboard.tryhamsa.com
+Initialize the SDK with your API key.
+To obtain your first API key, visit https://dashboard.tryhamsa.com:

 ```javascript
 const agent = new HamsaVoiceAgent(API_KEY);
 ```

-## Start a conversation with exsiting agent
+## Start a Conversation with an Existing Agent

-You can easily start a conversation with existing agent by calling "start" function, You can create a new agent and manage your agents in our Dashboard, or using our API see: https://docs.tryhamsa.com
+Start a conversation with an existing agent by calling the "start" function.
+You can create and manage agents in our Dashboard or using our API (see: https://docs.tryhamsa.com):

 ```javascript
 agent.start({